Heroes new logo

 Not all learning and entertainment should come from the screen.

-Kids should also enjoy reading books, singing, playing instruments, dancing, playing sports, doing arts, among other offscreen hobbies.
+Kids should also enjoy reading books, singing, playing instruments, dancing, playing sports, doing arts, or other offscreen hobbies.

 These activities give your child a break from nonphysical confinement, encouraging them to be physically active, explorative, and creative.